 4. Self-motivation skills.

 As an entrepreneur, you do not have the luxury of bosses and bureaucracy to tell you what needs to be done.
 Everything rests on your shoulder from thinking where to get the money to fund the business, to developing the product, to determining how to reach the customer, and so on.
 Only you will create the plans, and change them should the situation shifts.
 You need to be smart enough to know when you need to go ahead, and when to stop.

 To succeed in business, you must be a self-starter with a clear desired goal in mind.
 You must have the confidence in yourself, and in your ideas (how can you sell your ideas to others if you yourself do not believe in them?).
 More importantly, you must be willing to focus your energy and work hard towards each and every step that will make your enterprise a success.
 Especially if you work at home, it is doubly hard to get into the work mindset: sometimes, the television is just too tempting that it is hard to get out of your pajamas and begin typing on your computer.
-You therefore must have that extra drive and commitment to make sure that you are taking the necessary steps to make your dream of a successful business a reality.
+You, therefore, must have that extra drive and commitment to make sure that you are taking the necessary steps to make your dream of a successful business a reality.

 5. Time management skills.